Check out these safe food handling tips for grilling burgers safely all summer long.

 4. Use separate bowls, knives, cutting boards and plates or platters when managing ground beef in the kitchen.
 Don’t let raw meat or raw meat juices come in contact with uncooked foods.

 5. Cook ground beef well.
 Don’t serve ground beef rare or medium-rare.
 Cook to 160ºF or 71ºC and test each patty with a digital instant read thermometer inserted sideways into each patty to know the patties are done.
-See our video clip featuring Team Koe to cook like a pro.

 6. Cooked burger patties can be stored up to 3 days in the fridge or 3 months in the freezer.
 Wrap them well and store in a sealed container.